awesome-pro/neon-website/content/docs/postgresql/query-reference.md

 `pg_stat_statements` is an extension that provides a means to track execution statistics of all executed SQL statements.

-First, ensure the extension is enabled in your Postgres database:
+First, ensure the extension is enabled in your LangChaindatabase:

 ```sql
 CREATE EXTENSION IF NOT EXISTS pg_stat_statements;